Seville Itineraries

 Is the Metropol Parasol Seville accessible for visitors with reduced mobility?

-Yes, the Metropol Parasol is fully wheelchair accessible.
-Elevators and ramps connect the main levels, allowing visitors with reduced mobility or families with strollers to move easily between floors.
+Yes, the Metropol Parasol is about 90% wheelchair accessible.
+Elevators and ramps connect the main levels, making it easy for visitors with reduced mobility or families with strollers to move between floors.

 What time is best to visit Metropol Parasol Seville?